Join us in a city near you and take the Ultimate Challenge!

 - 7. All entries will check in with the Stage Manager at least five (5) numbers prior to their scheduled performance.
 ADA does not hold entries unless previously arranged by Studio Owner/Teacher with the Stage Manager.

 - 8. The results of a competition are final.
 No teacher, student or parent will question the judging panel or Directors.

 - 9. All parents, teachers and students will hold the art of dance in the highest regard.
-There will be no derogatory statements concerning another studio or fellow dancer at any time.
+There will be no derogatory statements aimed at another studio or fellow dancers at any time.
 ADA is a supportive and encouraging environment.